ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_heroku.md

 $ heroku open
 ```

 You can find a record of the deployment process in `simple_deploy_logs`.
-It contains most of the output you saw when running `simple_deploy`.
+It contains most of the output you saw when running `deploy`.

 ## Automated deployment